Moussa-Mikhail/lagrange_point_orbit_simulator/README.md

 perturbation_size: float.
 Size of perturbation away from the Lagrange point in AU.
 The default is 0.0.

-perturbation_angle: float Angle of perturbation relative to positive x axis in degrees.
+perturbation_angle: float.
+Angle of perturbation relative to positive x axis in degrees.
 The default is None.
 If None, then perturbations are away or toward the origin.